 We have many years of experience in effectively assessing and managing people that, for whatever reason have become homeless.
 Some of the most prevalent reasons for homelessness being; young inexperienced people on their own for the first time, people with mental health problems or learning difficulties, people with substance misuse or alcohol problems, people excluded from mainstream housing because of an offending history, relationship breakdowns.
 This list is not an exhaustive list as we’ve also housed people whose home has been destroyed by fire, people who have been discharged from hospitals or released from prison without an address to return to.

-We currently house 43 people in a variety of properties on short, medium or longer term agreements, and our aim is to provide a supportive and stable environment in order to give people the best chance of addressing the problems that caused their homelessness and thus an opportunity of moving forward into independence.
+We currently accommodate up to 63 people in a variety of properties on short, medium or longer term agreements, and our aim is to provide a supportive and stable environment in order to give people the best chance of addressing the problems that caused their homelessness and thus an opportunity of moving forward into independence.

 DASH TALK is a quarterly publication produced to give an insight into what is going on within Durham Action on Single Housing Ltd.

 This edition includes: